Koha-Community/kohadocs/source/circulation.rst

 lists all items that are overdue.

-What prints on the slips can be customized by altering the slip templates under the :ref:`Notices & Slips` tool.
+What prints on the slips can be customized by altering the slip templates under the :ref:`Notices & slips` tool.

 .. _clear-patron-information-label: